rafialmadrid/labManagement/README.md

 ​
 These are some improved functionalities we want to add to the project in the near future:
 ​
-* Integrate appointment management through each specific user.
-As of right now, all users are integrated into a global database that shares appointments, services, and patients.
-The goal is for each user to display their own patients and appointments.
+* Integrate a sidebar in order to edit and add orders in a single page.
 ​
-* Only one service per patient can be created.
-In the future, we would like to add more than one service to each patient.
+* Improve design of fron-end.
+Right now is minimalist and bare-bones, but there's a lot of room for improvement.
 ​
-* Integrate files for each patient, showing their service/treatment history.
-In addition, we want to add some kind of documentation visualizer so users can access patients' documents (for example, reports or X-Ray charts).
+* Succesfully integrate a sales system for orders, rather than just inputting the costs manually.
 ​
-* Create a payment and balance system for appointments showing patients' current or pending payments and total balance owed.
+* Currently the landing page and the login system is a mock-up.
+It requires login in for accesing the system, but there is no user authentication, as well as the possibility of adding and registering users.
 ​
 * General improvement to user's functionalities and interface: a status showing what user is logged in, and a functionality to edit or add users' information to the profile page.
 ​
-* Integrate medical inventory to services: costs of materials needed for treatments, status of available materials, and capacity to order/reorder more inventory.
+* Integrate an email/calendar system for patients: send email remainders to patients about upcoming tests and discounts.
 ​
-* Integrate an email/calendar system for patients: send email remainders to patients about upcoming appointments and develop a connection to a calendar API that can help patients integrate their appointments to their schedules.
-​
-* Create a separate User system for clients, so they can also access their information, balance account, and appointments online.
+* Create a separate User system for clients, so they can also access their information, balance account, and existing orders online.
 ​
 ---
 ​